How to Price a Job as a Tradesperson in 2026

 This is where most pricing goes wrong.
 Tradespeople tend to be optimistic about how long a job will take — and then get caught out.

-- Add a contingency buffer of 10–20% to your time estimate, especially on older properties or jobs where you can’t see everything upfront
+- Add a contingency buffer of 10–20% to your estimate — especially on older properties

 - Include prep and clean-up time — these aren't free